collective/collective.developermanual/source/getstarted/installation.rst

 .. note::

-  This is the recommended Plone installation method.
+  This is the recommended method for a development or evaluation installation of Plone.
+  For a production installation, doc:`Installing Plone for Production on Ubuntu </getstarted/ubuntu_production>` is a much better guide.

 This recipe is good for:

-* Lightweight production sites

 * Plone development and testing on Ubuntu / Debian